 Pregnancy Care Canada and our affiliated centres identify as Christian organizations.
 For all support provided, we follow a permission-based approach.
 Whether sharing information about pregnancy options or having a spiritual discussion, we ask for permission first and let the client decide.

-We acknowledge that every one of us has practical, emotional, and spiritual needs, and so we provide holistic comprehensive care to individuals dealing with an unexpected pregnancy.
+We acknowledge that every person has practical, emotional, and spiritual needs, so we provide holistic, comprehensive care to individuals dealing with an unexpected pregnancy.
 Comprehensive care may include helping with practical needs (such as material supports and education resources), providing emotional support (being a source of encouragement), as well as addressing the spiritual needs of an individual (offering to pray for someone).

 Pregnancy Care Canada does not receive any government funding.
 We rely solely on the generous donations of individuals, churches, and private foundations.